kneasle/ringing/monument/cli/guide.md

 # or
 method_count = { min = 100, max = 300 } # Force a given method count range
 ```

+#### `splice_weight`

+Weight applied to each change of method.
+Positive values will encourage more c.o.m.; negative
+values will encourage few c.o.m.
+Defaults to 0.

 ### Calls